OpenEvalProject/evals/manuscripts/elife-76249/v1/manuscript.md

 Artificially increasing the total cell concentration of Cdr2 (Figure 6) reduced cell length at the time of division (Figure 6B) but did not change the width of the broad band of cytokinesis nodes (Figure 6C), so the broad band occupied a larger fraction of the cell surface.
 High Pom1 concentrations had the opposite effects on cell size (Figure 5C) and broad band width (Figure 5F).
 On the other hand, the number of cytokinesis nodes increased with the concentration of Cdr2 (Figure 6E).
 The short cells expressing high Cdr2 concentrations had almost double the number of cytokinesis nodes in their slightly wider broad bands than cells of similar lengths with wild-type levels of Cdr2 (Figure 3I).
 Longer cells expressing low concentrations of Cdr2 had numbers of cytokinesis nodes similar to cells of the same lengths in Figure 3I.
 The plot of cytokinesis node number versus Cdr2 concentration extrapolates to more than 190 nodes when the Cdr2 concentration is zero (Figure 6E), as expected for cells longer than wild-type cells at division (Figure 6B).
 Therefore, Cdr2 can drive cytokinesis node numbers above the basal level of about 190.

-## Mechanisms
+### Mechanisms

-## Cell size dominates in setting the basal number of nodes
+#### Cell size dominates in setting the basal number of nodes

 Low SIN activity during interphase is a prerequisite for the assembly of type 1 interphase nodes (Pu et al., 2015), but cell size has a dominant influence in setting the number of nodes in wild-type cells.
 Accordingly, as cells grow, the number of interphase nodes doubles as they mature into cytokinesis nodes.
 A limiting amount of an essential node protein might set the number of nodes, but only about half of each of the known node proteins assemble into nodes (Akamatsu et al., 2017).
 Alternatively, a cell-size-dependent posttranslational modification of one of these proteins may limit the number of nodes.
 Phosphorylation of the type 1 node scaffold protein Cdr2 by Pom1 is a candidate mechanism, but deletion of Pom1 does not affect the number of nodes (Bhatia et al., 2014; Pan et al., 2014).
 Nodes turn over continuously, so the rates of node formation and turnover must have a strong influence on their numbers.
 However, we do not yet know whether one protein at a time or whole nodes turn over or how this process is controlled.
 All these options are attractive subjects for future research.

-## Pom1 and Cdr2 modulate a basal number of nodes
+#### Pom1 and Cdr2 modulate a basal number of nodes

 We find that cell size is the primary determinant of the number of cytokinesis nodes (Figure 3) but that the cellular concentrations of the Cdr2 and Pom1 kinases can independently influence cell size and drive the number of cytokinesis nodes above a baseline (Figure 7).
 The modulating effect of the two kinases is seen in plots of node number vs. the concentrations of either kinase, which intercept the y-axis well above zero (Figures 3H, 5G,, 6E).
 The presence of a basal number of cytokinesis nodes is expected, since cells without either Cdr2 or Pom1 form cytokinesis nodes Almonacid et al., 2009; Martin and Berthelot-Grosjean, 2009; Moseley et al., 2009.
 We propose that interactions of Pom1 with Cdr2 in type1 interphase nodes modulate the cell size, which in turn is the dominant determinant of the basal numbers of cytokinesis nodes in mitotic cells (Figure 3H).
 On top of this basal number of cytokinesis nodes, the concentrations of Cdr2 (Figure 6E) and Pom1 (Figure 5G) in mitotic cells can increase the number of cytokinesis nodes.

 ![Figure 7.](https://cdn.elifesciences.org/articles/76249/elife-76249-fig7-v1.jpg)

-**Figure 7.:** A) cells overexpressing Pom1, (B) wild-type cells and (C) cells overexpressing Cdr2.The gradient of Pom1 along the cell plasma membrane is shown in green.
+**Figure 7.:** The gradient of Pom1 along the cell plasma membrane is shown in green.
 The distribution of Cdr2 on the plasma membrane is shown in magenta and called the Cdr2 region.
 Purple dots show the density of Cdr2 nodes.
 Blunt end red lines show the inhibitory action of Pom1 on Cdr2, with the line thickness showing the strength.
 Lengths of black arrows show the time spent growing.
 The two dotted lines show the borders of the broad band of nodes.

 Pom1 regulates interphase node localization by phosphorylating Cdr2, which reduces its oligomerization and membrane binding (Bhatia et al., 2014; Rincon et al., 2014).
 This direct effect of Pom1 on Cdr2 is one way the gradient of Pom1 from the poles of the cell can restrict nodes to a broad band around the equator (Figure 7).
 As cells grow, the overlap of the Pom1 gradient with Cdr2 in the middle of the cell decreases.